On the sparsity of non-diagonalisable integer matrices and matrices with a given discriminant: Preliminaries on characteristic polynomial, determinants and discrimiants

-The following result follows from a slight extension of the argument of the proof of~\cite[Theorem~4]{Shp}, which is given for an integral $n\times n$ matrix $K$.
+The following result can be obtained by a slight extension of the argument in the proof of~\cite[Theorem~4]{Shp}, which is given for an integral $n\times n$ matrix $K$.
 However, the proof, which is based on eliminating $K$, never appeals to its integrality.
 In particular, we have.

 \begin{lemma} Uniformly over $n\times n$ matrices $K \in \C^{n\times n}$ and complex $\alpha \in \C$, for

 we have

 \end{lemma}